xavadu/js-responsive-css-detection/README.md

 Support for [Bootstrap](https;//getbootstrap.com) out of the box.

 ## Strategy
-It look for a class which is unique for each viewport breakpoint, if the class is found, we can reverse and know the actual viewport.
+It look for a class which is unique for each defined viewports, if the class is found, we can reverse and know the actual viewport.

 ## Usage:
 ```